Century-ss/python-mutation-report/README.md

 ## Notes
 - Only `pull_request` events are supported.
+- Perform mutation test only on `pull_request` changed lines in files under `src-directory`.
 - Only `ubuntu` and `mac os` runners are supported.
 - Only `pytest` is supported as a test module.
 - `Write permission for pull_request` and `read permission for contents` is required.